Something went wrong

 Adoption of solar home heating systems in Warren

-Out of all fuels, solar is the safest for the environment.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Today, 16,434 homes in Warren are heated with active solar arrays.
-This is a 47% gain from 2023, when 11,208 homes had active solar heating.
+The most eco-friendly heating option is solar.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Currently, 16,434 homes in Warren are heated with active solar arrays.
+This is a 89% gain from 2019, when 8,697 homes used active solar heating.

 Warren County Heating Oil Trends